← All Articles

 The short version

 A Tuckasegee River float is usually a full-day drift-boat trip (up to 2 anglers per boat) given the drive from Blue Ridge, GA — a 7:00 AM departure from Atlanta puts you at the meeting point by 9:00.
 The guide rows and positions the boat while you cast to seams and structure across 8–14 runs and pools, with lunch provided midday and the guide handling shuttle logistics.
 Catch expectations run 15–40 trout on a strong delayed-harvest day, most 10–14 inches, with some days topping 50.
-You'll need a North Carolina license.
+Bowman runs it at $425 half-day or $575 full-day for 1–2 anglers, and you'll need a North Carolina license.
 Full river detail in the Tuckasegee River guide.

 What does a Tuckasegee float trip look like?